department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/help.md

 You can find an accredited representative in 1 of 2 ways:

 1. Find a local representative (including a recognized VSO, an attorney, or a claims agent) by state/territory, zip code, or the organization’s name online through eBenefits.
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/vso-search).
 2. Use the VA Office of General Counsel's list of VA-recognized organizations and VA-accredited individuals.
-You can get more information about selecting a representative or filing a complaint about your representative.
+You can get more information about choosing a representative or filing a complaint about your representative.
 [See the VA Office of General Counsel list](http://www.va.gov/ogc/accreditation.asp).

 #### How do I set up a VSO or other accredited representative to work on my behalf?